maizzuu/data-structures-lab/documentation/implementation_document.md

 The calculator should work with all kinds of inputs but it is very much possible that I have not tested a certain kind of input that won't work.

+Future improvements:
+ * more functions
+ * more operators
+ * constants such as pi and e
+ * changing between radians and degrees

 ## Sources

 The screenshot of the pseudocode is from [this](https://en.wikipedia.org/wiki/Shunting-yard_algorithm#The_algorithm_in_detail) Wikipedia article.